 Being part of the subsequent Veterans Memorial Committee thereafter - we would make rather spectacular strides - be a part of the wonderful growth of the Memorial - growth far beyond "Veterans Day" and the physical structure itself - all the while working with the local community, churches, schools, and numerous dedicated Veteran Service Organizations.

-In 2017 - a report was released and among other most-disturbing facts and revelations - the article was centered around the following statement:
+In 2017 - Veteran, Memorial supporter, and resident, William Lubas shared a report that was released and among other most-disturbing facts and revelations - the article was centered around the following statement: